 It can be used when only a relatively small part of the vertebra to be preserved.

-When the floor and roof of the neural canal are not parallel, we generally recommend using the floor, both because it more nearly follows the embryonic notochord and because it is preserved in partial vertebrae in which the neural arch is lost — a more common condition than the loss of the centrum with the arch preserved.
+When the floor and roof of the neural canal are not parallel, we generally recommend using the floor, both because it more closely follows the embryonic notochord and because it is preserved in partial vertebrae in which the neural arch is lost — a more common condition than the loss of the centrum with the arch preserved.
 In these rarer cases, the roof of the canal must of course be used instead.

 Implications for taxonomic characters